cvisionai/tator/doc/setup_tator/cluster.rst

 * Initialize the master node:

-``sudo kubeadm init --apiserver-advertise-address=<MASTER_NODE_IP_ADDRESS> --pod-network-cidr=10.100.0.0/21``
+``sudo kubeadm init --apiserver-advertise-address=<MASTER_NODE_IP_ADDRESS> --pod-network-cidr=10.217.0.0/16``

 Replace the master node ip address with the IP address of your machine.
-You may change the pod network CIDR to something else if you want.
+Note that the pod network CIDR above is required to use the CNI plugin Cilium.
 It will take a little while for kubeadm to initialize the master node.

 * Configure kubectl to run without sudo: